TWinston-66/Kismet-to-Wigle-CSV/README.md

 # Kismet-to-Wigle-CSV
 ## Short Python Script to convert .kismet files to Wigle CSV

-Uses the kismetdb cli tool to convert the .kismet log files to a Wigle CSV file that can be uploaded to the Wigle database
+Uses the kismetdb cli tool to convert the .kismet log files from Kismet to a Wigle CSV file that can be uploaded to the Wigle database

 ## Usage
 Place the script in the same directory as the .kismet files